joshua-shuhan/diffri/README.md

 python test_spring.py --seed 1 --num-node 5 --density 0.5 --T 49 --model-path <path>
 ```

-BTW, if you want to check inference results during running.
-You can uncomment codes in Line 228-230 in `diff_models.py`.
+BTW, you can uncomment codes in Line 228-230 in `diff_models.py` to check inference results in every iteration.